privacy-scaling-explorations/maci/website/docs/v1.x/installation.md

 ### Download `.zkey` files

-MACI has two zk-SNARK circuits.
+MACI has two main zk-SNARK circuits (plus an optional Subsidy circuit).
 Each circuit is parameterised.
 There should one `.zkey` file for each circuit and set of parameters.

 Unless you wish to generate a fresh set of `.zkey` files, you should obtain